Unboxed-Software/solana-course/content/anchor-cpi.md

 _By the end of this lesson, you will be able to:_

-- Make Cross Program Invocations (CPIs) within an Anchor program
+- Make Cross Program Invocations (CPIs) from an Anchor program
+- Use the `cpi` feature to generate helper functions for invoking instructions on existing Anchor programs
+- Use `invoke` and `invoke_signed` to make CPIs where CPI helper functions are unavailable
 - Create and return custom Anchor errors

 # TL;DR

-- Anchor provides a simplified way to create CPIs using a `CpiContext`
+- Anchor provides a simplified way to create CPIs using a **`CpiContext`**
+- Anchor's **`cpi`** feature generates CPI helper functions for invoking instructions on existing Anchor programs
+- If you do not have access to CPI helper functions, you can still use `invoke` and `invoke_signed` directly
-- The `error_code` attribute macro is used to create custom Anchor Errors
+- The **`error_code`** attribute macro is used to create custom Anchor Errors

 # Overview

 If you think back to the [first CPI lesson](cpi.md), you'll remember that constructing CPIs can get tricky with vanilla Rust.
-Anchor makes it a bit simpler though, especially if the program you're invoking is also an Anchor program and has published made their Anchor crate available.
+Anchor makes it a bit simpler though, especially if the program you're invoking is also an Anchor program whose crate you can access.

 In this lesson, you'll learn how to construct an Anchor CPI.
 You'll also learn how to throw custom errors from an Anchor program so that you can start to write more sophisticated Anchor programs.